kaicarver/solar-time-vs-standard-time/README.md

 Update by Kai:
 -------------

-I wanted to use this to display a map showing what the date is the world.
-Thst is two zones: where it's yesterday/today and where it's today/tomorrow.
+I wanted to use this to display a map showing what the date is the world, that is two zones: where it's yesterday/today and where it's today/tomorrow.
 To get the basic display of time zones to work I had to make these changes:

 * the script is called init_data.sh